fly-apps/python_gpu_example/README.md

 * Uses Ubuntu 22.04 as a base image, as it's compatible with the NVIDIA drivers on Fly Machines
 * Installs system-wide packages with the apt package manager: python3, python3-pip, python3-venv, python3-wheel, git, nano (substitute your favourite terminal-compatible text editor here)
 * Adds a non-root user to own the Python venv and run things.
-Gets the name for this user from a `[build.arg]` set in `fly.toml`.
+Gets the name for this user from a `[build.arg]` set in `fly.toml`
 * Copies the scripts for root and the user to run at startup
 * CMD invokes the first script with the non-root user name as argument